simonemberton/Introduction_to_Creative_Coding/session_04/session_04.md

 ### Task 3 - PacPerson

 The following is an example from the p5.js book.
-Give it a go and try changing some of the values, particularly x[i] and y in the draw() function for loop.
+Give it a go (DO NOT COPY AND PASTE) and try changing some of the values, particularly x[i] and y in the draw() function for loop.

 ```javascript